zaidajani/tesseract-image-text-extractor/README.md

 Extract text from image

-Made using html, javascript, and OCR using tesseract.js.
+Made using html, JavaScript, and OCR using tesseract.js.